Kyrios

 14 August 2019 - Wed

-Kyrios begins to put out Amazon wildfires
+Kyrios begins to put out wildfires in the Amazon

 ⭐️ Kyrios: "From 15 Aug to 6 Sep 2019, rains will extinguish these fires."